cloudwalk/android-misc-loglibrary/README.md

 ## Development notes

-Those which intend to consume `io.cloudwalk.loglibrary` and have already extended `android.app.Application` will face a fatal failure at build time.
+Those who have already extended `android.app.Application` may face a fatal failure at build time after adding `io.cloudwalk.loglibrary` as a dependency.
 There are two options to bypass such failure, keeping all of the library original features: